TheAcharya/csv2notion-neo/README.md

-  --image-column COLUMN              CSV column that points to URL or image file that will be embedded for that row --image-column-keep                keep image CSV column as a Notion DB column --image-column-mode {cover,block}  upload image as [cover] or insert it as [block] (default: block) --image-caption-column COLUMN      CSV column that points to text caption that will be added to the image block
+  --image-column COLUMN              CSV column that points to URL or image file that will be embedded for that row --image-column-keep                keep image CSV column as a Notion DB column --image-column-mode {cover,block}  upload image as [cover] or insert it as [block] (default: block) --image-caption-column             CSV column that points to text caption that will be added to the image block
                                      if --image-column-mode is set to 'block' --image-caption-column-keep        keep image caption CSV column as a Notion DB column

 page icon options:
-  --icon-column COLUMN               CSV column that points to emoji, URL or image file
+  --icon-column                      CSV column that points to emoji, URL or image file
                                      that will be used as page icon for that row --icon-column-keep                 keep icon CSV column as a Notion DB column --default-icon ICON                Emoji, URL or image file that will be used as page icon for every row by default

 validation options:
-  --mandatory-column COLUMN          CSV column that cannot be empty (use multiple times for multiple columns) --fail-on-relation-duplicates      fail if any linked DBs in relation columns have duplicate entries;
+  --mandatory-column                 CSV column that cannot be empty (use multiple times for multiple columns) --payload-key-column               JSON object that is the key in Notion DB;
+                                     if JSON file is used, this cannot be empty --fail-on-relation-duplicates      fail if any linked DBs in relation columns have duplicate entries;
                                      otherwise, first entry in alphabetical order
                                      will be treated as unique when looking up relations